TerrordactylDesigns/boombot/README.md

 Commands can be entered in chat or via PM to the bot

+##Base Commands

+* /lyrics - return the current playing songs lyrics

+* /video - return the current playing songs video

+* /help - lists the current bots commands

+* /rules - returns the rules listed in the bots config.json file

+* /boombot - returns the bots version and links to get your own

+* /version - returns the bots current version

+* /mods - the bot will list the current mods online in the room

+###Base Commands When Last.fm Support Is Enabled And Configured

+* /album - return the album the current song is from

+* /similarsongs - return 3 similar songs to the current one

+* /similarartists - return 3 similar artists to the current one

+* /artistinfo - return information about the current artist playing

 ##Administrator/"The Master":

   All commands for the master require the setting for botname to trigger.